pilgrimlyieu/Focust/README.md

 ### 🔔 Timed Reminders (Attention System)

 - **Alarm-Style Reminders**: Set specific times to remind yourself of important tasks
-- **Non-Intrusive**: Unlike break reminders, these don't block your work — just gentle notifications
+- **Non-Intrusive**: Unlike break reminders, these don't block your work — just gentle notifications and can be dismissed immediately
 - **Multiple Times**: Add as many reminder times as you need throughout the day
 - **Perfect For**: Drinking water, taking medication, standing up, or any time-sensitive task